fruitbraker/Draw-It-v2/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+All rights reserve to CloudMine to anything associated to them and the library they provided.